SahilAujla/aa-sdk-private/site/packages/aa-core/provider/withFeeDataGetter.md

 ### `ISmartAccountProvider`

-An updated instance of the provider, which now uses the overridden fee data getter middleware.
+An updated instance of the provider, which now uses the overridden `feeDataGetter` middleware.

 ## Parameters